Will Wheeler

 William W. Wheeler III (born May 11, 1974) is an American politician and attorney.
 He is a former member of the South Carolina House of Representatives from the 50th District, serving from 2016 to 2025.
 He is a member of the Democratic party.

 2016 South Carolina House race

 Wheeler won a highly contested Democratic primary after incumbent Grady Brown opted not to run for re-election.

 2026 South Carolina Circuit Court race

 In January 2025 Wheeler resigned his seat effective January 17, 2025, in order to be eligible to run for a 2026 judicial appointment.
+In March 2026, he was appointed to Seat 2 on the 3rd Judicial Circuit Court of South Carolina.